-Special Education Class for Students with Mild Intellectual Disabilities (MID) (Storefront Program) - (1 secondary class)
+Special Education Class for Students with Mild Intellectual Disabilities (MID) or Developmental Disabilities (Storefront Program) - (1 secondary class)

-- system-based Storefront Program for students with special education needs aged 19-21 years of age with MID - up to twelve students
+- system-based Storefront Program for students with special education needs aged 18-21 years of age with MID or a developmental disability - up to twelve students

-- students must be 19 years of age - students must currently be attending a program for students with mild intellectual disability or developmental disability - students must have supporting documentation which will include: written recommendation of the sending school/program, completed transition skills checklist, and written evaluations regarding previous successful work experience - students must participate in a structured interview
+- students must be 18 years of age - students must currently be attending a program for students with mild intellectual disability or developmental disability - students must have supporting documentation which will include: written recommendation of the sending school/program, completed transition skills checklist, and written evaluations regarding previous successful work experience

-Special Education Class for Students with Mild Intellectual Disabilities (MID) (Storefront Program) (continued)
+Special Education Class for Students with Mild Intellectual Disabilities (MID) or Developmental Disabilities (Storefront Program) (continued)

-- reaches the age of 21 - has social and/or academic needs which can be met more successfully within another placement - no longer benefiting from specialized placement - evidence of on-going successful integration
+- ends the year in which the student reaches the age of 21 - has social and/or academic needs which can be met more successfully within another placement - no longer benefiting from specialized placement - · evidence of on-going successful integration

-- one teacher with special education qualifications - educational assistant and job coach are assigned to the class - Learning Support Services personnel provide assessment and consultative services to the special education teacher
+- one teacher with special education qualifications - one educational assistant is assigned to the class as a job coach - Learning Support Services personnel provide assessment and consultative services to the special education teacher

-Upon completion of the program, it is hoped that the students will be prepared to take their place in the workforce with a minimum of supervision.
+Upon completion of the program, it is hoped that students will be prepared for paid work or a community placement with a minimum of supervision.

-- The students work in the community five mornings per week, 2.5 hours daily, for seven to eight weeks - Over the course of two years at Storefront, students will participate in 10 workexperience placements - The life skills component of the program is delivered in the afternoons - An IEP containing specific expectations is designed for each student according to learning needs and abilities.
+- The students work in the community five mornings per week, 2.5 hours daily, for seven to eight weeks - As part of the Storefront program, students will participate in a variety of workexperience placements - The life skills component of the program is delivered in the afternoons - An IEP containing specific expectations is designed for each student according to learning needs and abilities.
 This plan is based on, and modified by, the results of continuous assessment and evaluation